 How to Replace your Office Chair’s Wheels

 Office chairs have wheels to help you move around the office swiftly and comfortably.
-But these wheels get to a point that they don’t function as they should, requiring replacement or a new chair purchase. as you’d imagine, damaged casters are not just uncomfortable to the user, but they could damage your floor, or potentially cause accidents at the workplace.
+But these wheels get to a point where they don’t function as they should, requiring replacement or a new chair purchase. as you can imagine, damaged casters are not just uncomfortable to the user, but they could damage the floor, or potentially cause accidents at the workplace.
 The good news is that most chairs have casters that can be replaced.
-And the process isn’t as complicated as you’d think.
+And the process isn’t as complicated as you might think.
 We confidently say this because this is one of the things we do at Office Furniture Warehouse